Aside from cupcakes, I have another obsession.

 - 1½ cups Marsala Wine – Creamy

 - 2 cups strong Espresso Coffee

-- 3 tbsp Kahlua (or other liqueur that you like)
+- 3 tablespoon Kahlua (or other liqueur that you like)

 - 2 packets Savoiardi Sponge Finger Biscuits (or use the Italian Sponge Cake - recipe above)

 Note: Cups used are metric – 250ml.
 The tablespoon is 15ml.